-1 Active risk or tracking error limits may apply at the total fund level, or another aggregation (e.g. public markets assets only, excluding private markets).
+Active risk or tracking error limits may apply at the total fund level, or another aggregation (e.g. public markets assets only, excluding private markets).
 Risk limits may also be based on concentration, expressed for example, as a percentage (%) of some total amount of risk.

-2-Percentage (%) of total Plan assets allowable per investment a fund series managed by an investment managerstrategy

-^{} Rationale: Fund is constrained by the asset allocation.
+Bercentage (%) of total System assets allowable per investment a fund series managed by an investment managerstrategy Rationale: Fund is constrained by the asset allocation.
 This is the "default" option for investing, and scale determines pricing.

-4-For private strategies, limit applies to the capital invested plus future callable commitments.
+4- For private strategies, limit applies to the capital invested plus future callable commitments.

-- Some of these limits related to public markets may be "interim", to be replaced by risk-based limits for example.
+me of these limits related to public markets may be "interim", to be replaced by risk-based limits for example.

-^{-}Percentage (%) of total Plan assets allowable per investment manager.
+Percentage (%) of total System assets allowable per investment manage